Subscribe to our Gay Travel Newsletter here

 Special Note: Trip dates may change slightly once flight schedules are released, about 10 months before departure.

 Today begins with a challenging yet rewarding hike (4-5 hours, 10km/6.2 miles) to the ornate monastery Khamsum Chorten.
 After a pause to appreciate the structure, we’ll forge onward, passing by lush forests, neighbouring temples, and quaint rice paddies to arrive at the 300-year old hilltop temple Giligang.
 It’s been taken care of by the same family for generations and features a stunning view of the valley below.
-If we’re lucky, the residents may offer us some ngaja – a traditional milk tea.
+If we’re lucky, the residents may offer us some ngaja – a traditional milk tea – while we enjoy an included picnic lunch.
 From there, we continue to Khamsum Yulley, a monastic retreat and place of worship.
-We’ll end our day by joining the evening prayer at the Sangchhen Dorji Lhuendrup Temple and Nunnery before we return to our hotel for dinner and a relaxing evening.
+We’ll end our day by joining the evening prayer at the Sangchhen Dorji Lhuendrup Temple and Nunnery before we return to our hotel for dinner (included) and a relaxing evening.

 After breakfast, we’re off to the Gangtey Monastery.
 Built in 1613 in the serene Phobjikha Valley, it’s renowned as the winter home of the rare Tibetan Black Necked Crane.
-We’ll head back to the resort for lunch, then explore the valley and its two rivers, Nakay Chu and Gay Chu (the serpent and the boar).
+We’ll head back to the resort for an included lunch, then explore the valley and its two rivers, Nakay Chu and Gay Chu (the serpent and the boar).
 We’ll also interact with locals and learn about their culture along the way.
 Afterwards, we’ll visit the Black Necked Crane Center to marvel at these rare and revered Himalayan birds.
+Tonight’s dinner (included) will be back at the hotel.

 Wake up to a 2-hour hike along the Gangtey Nature Trail, a verdant winding path through bamboo and pine forest to Khewa Lhakhang, a 15th-century Tibetan-style structure.
 Inside, we’ll find 3 statues representing past, present and future Buddhas.
-With our appetites worked up, we’ll stop for lunch at a nearby resort.
+With our appetites worked up, we’ll stop for an included lunch at a nearby resort.
 This afternoon, we’ll drive to the Nyelung Drachaling Dzong, a watchtower overlooking the Phobjikha Valley.
-Tonight, we’ll enjoy some free time at the resort with dinner included.
+Tonight, we’ll enjoy some free time at the resort and a group dinner (included).

 Rise and shine!
 Today we reach the pinnacle of our adventure with a 5-hour hike to Paro Taktsang, a.k.a.
 The Tiger’s Nest.
 Perched on the side of a cliff 900m (2,952ft) above the Paro valley, it’s recognized as a most sacred place and visited by all Bhutanese at least once in their lifetime.
 We’ll grab an included lunch, admire the monastery from a lookout, then visit the monastery itself.
 Here, we’ll pause to reflect on our achievement and marvel at the mythical cave within this cultural icon.
 We’ll then head back to our hotel with a stop at Kyichu Lhakhang, one of the 108 temples built in the Himalayas by Tibetan King, Songtsen Gampo.
 Tonight we’ll savour traditional Bhutanese fare at a private Farewell Dinner.